 There will be four proposed amendments on the November ballot.
-In this post, I’ll explain what they are, and tell you how I plan to vote and why.
+In this post, I’ll explain what they are.

 A YES vote by 60 percent of the voters is required for an amendment to pass.

 Sponsor: the Consumers for Smart Solar political action committee (PAC)

 “Amendment 1 is the utility-backed response to a third solar initiative that failed to make the 2016 ballot but would have allowed Floridians to buy power directly from third-party solar providers….
 It essentially would enshrine in the state Constitution existing laws on solar energy” which ban “the third-party sale of electricity….

 “In most other states companies are allowed to install solar panels on homes or businesses and then sell the power directly to the consumer, bypassing utilities altogether.
 Florida is one of only a handful of states that prohibit consumers from buying power directly from third-party solar providers.

 Supporters say the amendment is needed to ensure state and local governments can pass regulations that protect solar-power consumers as well as utility customers.
 They say it guarantees consumers’ right to place solar panels on their home by “[placing] that right in Florida’s constitution, where politicians and special interests can’t tamper with it.”
 A key selling point is that it “makes sure that you are not forced to subsidize the energy choices of those who do.”